ringpublishing/ring-authorization-python/README.md

 'body': bytearray(data, encoding='utf-8')
 ```

-Next create instance of DLSigner class with dictionary given as a parameter of a constructor.
+Next, create instance of a DLSigner class with an *options* dictionary given as a parameter of a constructor.
-And call 'sign' method with a second dictionary which you created in parameter of method.
+Then call *sign* method with a *request* dictionary.
 ```
-authlib = ring_auth_python.Auth(**options)
+authlib =ring_auth_python.DLSigner(**options)
 header = authlib.sign(request)
 ```

-From now variable 'header' will store dictionary with keys 'Authorization' and 'X-DL-Date' which are nessesary to authenticate your request.
+From now variable 'header' will store dictionary which allows to authenticate your request.